 For Dual Connectivity or EN-DC, the Early Status Transfer procedure is also used, during a Conditional Handover, from the SeNB to the MeNB as specified in TS 36.300 [15], or from the en-gNB to the eNB as specified in TS 37.340 [32].

+For Conditional PSCell Addition in EN-DC, the Early Status Transfer procedure is also used, from the eNB node to the en-gNB node as specified in TS 37.340 [32].

+For Conditional PSCell Change in EN-DC, the Early Status Transfer procedure is also used, from the source en-gNB to the eNB, and from the eNB to the target en-gNB, as specified in TS 37.340 [32].

 The procedure uses UE-associated signalling.

 8.2.7.2 Successful Operation